jaimedantas/iso8583-decoder/README.md

 java -jar iso8583-decoder-0.0.1-SNAPSHOT.jar
 ````
 After a few seconds, open your web browser to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
-You should see the ISO 8583 Decoder Swagger interface and start to play with it.
+You should  be able to see the ISO 8583 Decoder Swagger interface and start to play with it.

 ## APIs
-There are two endpoints from chose from.
+There are two endpoints from you chose from.
 The first one is the `/decoder/de108/file` which is used to upload a `TXT` file with multiple transaction
 to the server.
 The output is a `JSON` response with the parsed data elements.
-The second APIs receives a single transaction as a
+The second API receives a single transaction as a
-parameter and outputs the `JSON` representation.
+parameter and outputs its `JSON` representation.
 Here you can use the web interface to try out the endpoints.

 ![](doc/web.png)

 ### Single Transaction